gouttegd/kgcl-java/README.md

 Design
 ------
-The code is organized in three distinct packages.
+The code is organized in four distinct packages.

-The `org.incenp.obofoundry.kgcl` package is intended to provide a reasonably high-level API to parse KGCL instructions and apply the changes to an OWL ontology.
+The `org.incenp.obofoundry.kgcl` package is intended to provide a reasonably high-level API to serialise, deserialise, and manipulate KGCL objects.

 The `org.incenp.obofoundry.kgcl.model` package provides the classes that make up the object model for KGCL.
 Those classes are directly derived from the LinkML schema that formally describes KGCL (they are generated from a [custom LinkML-based generator](linkml/custom-javagen.py)).
 Those classes may be used by those who want to manipulate KGCL objects.

+The `org.incenp.obofoundry.kgcl.owl` package provides classes to apply KGCL-described changes to a OWL ontology using the OWLAPI.

 The `org.incenp.obofoundry.kgcl.parser` package contains an [ANTLR](https://www.antlr.org/)-generated parser to convert KGCL